-We will not enter a property (other than going to the front door) without permission from the occupier.
+We will not enter private property (other than to knock on the front door or other entry point for the purpose of locating and speaking with an occupier) without permission from the occupier.

-If permission is not granted or an occupier cannot be located, we will assess the potential fire hazard from outside of the property or speak with the occupier of the neighbouring property to request access to better view the potential fire hazard.
+If permission is not granted or an occupier cannot be located, we will attempt to assess the potential fire hazard from outside of the property, for example, by viewing from the roadside or from a neighbouring property if we have consent to enter from the neighbour to do so.